 Humboldt was a deep and vocal admirer of George Washington, Thomas Jefferson, and James Madison, considered the founding fathers of the U.S. During his trip to Latin America, but especially in Venezuela, Humboldt had conversations about the independence movement and helped spread the American ideals of freedom and equality.

 Humboldt even met several times with Simón Bolívar, who recognized the naturalist's influence on his libertarian aspirations.
-In fact, Bolívar directly called him "the discoverer of the New World.
+Bolívar directly called him "the discoverer of the New World.

 While Columbus caused entire nations to be reduced to servitude, Humboldt paved the way for the revolutions that gave independence to the nations of South America.